jibbex/yt-Download/README.md

 ### v1.5.4

  * Update to Electron 17.0.1
- * Updated serveral further dependencies.
+ * Updated several further dependencies.
  * Precompiled binary packages for Linux are available again.
  * If the download directory doesn't exist, it will be created now.